Shanghai Cooperation Organisation: Organisational structure

-The Council of Foreign Ministers also holds regular meetings, where they discuss the current international situation and the SCO's interaction with other international organisations.

-The Council of National Coordinators coordinates the multilateral cooperation of member states within the framework of the SCO's charter.
+As of 2007, the Council of Foreign Ministers also held regular meetings, where they discussed the current international situation and interaction with other international organisations.
+As of 2021, the Council of National Coordinators coordinated the multilateral cooperation of member states within the framework of the SCO's charter.

 The Secretariat of the SCO, headquartered in Beijing, China, is the primary executive body of the organisation.
 It serves to implement organisational decisions and decrees, drafts proposed documents (such as declarations and agendas), function as a document depository for the organisation, arranges specific activities within the SCO framework, and promotes and disseminates information about the SCO.
 The SCO Secretary-General is elected to a three-year term.
-The current Secretary-General is Zhang Ming of China, who assumed his office on 1 January 2022.
+Nurlan Yermekbayev of Kazakhstan became the current Secretary-General on 1 January 2025.

 The Regional Anti-Terrorist Structure (RATS) Executive Committee, headquartered in Tashkent, Uzbekistan, is a permanent organ of the SCO which serves to promote cooperation of member states against the three evils of terrorism, separatism and extremism.
 The Director of SCO RATS Executive Committee is elected to a three-year term.
-The current Director is Ruslan Mirzaev of Uzbekistan, who assumed his office on 1 January 2022.
+Ularbek Sharsheev of Kyrgyzstan became the current Director on 1 January 2025.
 Each member state also sends a permanent representative to RATS.

 The official languages of the SCO are Chinese and Russian.

+The SCO has a youth group, which is entitled the Score Foundation.